 See that this area is supervised as long as any of your squad members are present.
+Only team members, coaches, and authorized personnel are allowed in the locker room.
 Make it a habit to circulate around the room before and after practice.
 Since there have been several thefts over the past years, we need to be especially vigilant.
 Remind your athletes to secure their lockers and to leave valuables at home.
 Be certain that all locker room doors are closed and locked before leaving the area.
 Classrooms may not be used as a team dressing/locker room.